Minnetonka, Eden Prairie, Edina, Hopkins, Bloomington

 Several streambank stabilization and restoration projects have been undertaken by the District to improve the water quality and ecological health of the creek.
 Learn more

-The District is currently working on a streambank stabilization project on Nine Mile Creek in the City of Edina.
+The District recently completed a streambank stabilization project on Nine Mile Creek in the City of Edina.
 Learn more